rkapl123/DBAddin/docs/DBFuncs.md

 It provides:
 *   A "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)
 *   Refreshing the currently selected DB function or it's data area.
 If no DB function or a corresponding data area is selected, then all DB Functions are refreshed.
+Additionally, all builtin query tables, pivot tables, list objects and links to external workbooks are refreshed here as well.
+Any of these additional refreshes can be avoided by setting `AvoidUpdate<type>_Refresh` to `True`, where `type` is either `QueryTables`, `PivotTables`, `ListObjects`, or `Links`.

 *   [Creation of DB Functions](#create-db-functions)

 ### Using the Functions